xapple/gefes/README.md

 * Finally, the `gefes` project is not a biologist-oriented tool that supports all the possible use cases one could have with metagenomic sequence data out of the box.
 For instance, it does not have a graphical interface to operate, nor any bash/sh/csh commands.
 Indeed, as each sequencing experiment will have different goals and scientific questions associated to it, there cannot be a standard set of procedures to apply to the data.
 Instead, the `gefes` project a flexible and modular collections of packages written in proper, clean and commented object-oriented python which enables the user to survey, modify and extend the code-base easily -- provided he has a sufficient knowledge in programming.
 It is a basis upon which the scientist can set up the processing and analysis that he sees fit for his own data sparing him from having to develop lots of the infrastructure needed himself.

-## Context:
+## Context

-As you know almost none of the microbes living in natural environments can be isolated or cultured easily.
+As you know, almost none of the microbes living in natural environments can be isolated or cultured easily.
 So instead, we go and perform shotgun metagenomic sampling by taking a glass of water from a lake, operating a total DNA extraction and inserting the solution into a high-throughput sequencer.
 As a result, we receive a file full of short DNA reads each coming (statistically) from a different microbe.

 It's quite different from when you are able to isolate a bacterium and grow it such as E. Coli.
-In that case, your DNA reads are coming from random locations of the E. Coli chromosome, but they are all originating from a copy of the same genome.
+In that case, your DNA reads are coming from random locations of the E. Coli. chromosome, but they are all originating from a copy of the same genome.
 This makes it easy to pieces things together afterwards.

 What we have as starting data in our case is more messy.
 Every DNA read is potentially coming from a different species.
 Plus, the fragments are really short and only span a fraction of a typical microbial gene.